cabol/nebulex/README.md

 and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.

-Before to submit a PR it is highly recommended to run:
+Before to submit a PR it is highly recommended to run `mix check` and ensure all checks run successfully.

- * `mix format` to format the code properly.
- * `mix credo --strict` to find code style issues.
- * `mix coveralls.html && open cover/excoveralls.html` to run tests and check
-   out code coverage (expected 100%).
- * `mix dialyzer` to run dialyzer for type checking; might take a while on the first invocation.

 ## Copyright and License